Spicara smaris: Distribution and habitat

 Spicara smaris is native to the subtropical eastern Atlantic Ocean including the coasts of Portugal, the Canary Islands and Morocco, the Mediterranean Sea and the Black Sea.
 It is usually found in seagrass meadows and over sandy and muddy seabeds.
 Its depth range is generally 15 to 170 m but it has been recorded at depths of 328 m in the eastern Ionian Sea.

 Biology

 Spicara smaris is a sociable fish, forming large groups with others of its species.

 It is a protogynous sequential hermaphrodite, individuals maturing as females and becoming males at some later point.
 All individuals over about 17.9 cm are male and the maximum age for a male is six years while for a female it is four.
 Breeding takes place once a year and the colour of a male becomes brighter at this time.
-The male will scoop out a nest in soft sediment in which the female will lay eggs.
+The male will scoop out a circular nest in soft sediment in which the female will lay eggs.
 The male then guards these until they hatch, after which time his bright colours fade and he rejoins other schooling fish.

-Classification

-Spicara smaris was removed from the family Centracanthidae and placed in family Sparidae in 2014.
+Recent observations have revealed that Spicara smaris can form massive breeding colonies covering extensive areas on the seabed, a behavior that is considered exceptional among marine fishes.